 and its leaf does not wither.
 (Ps 1)

-As the nations eat from the spiritual fruit of the tree, their lives will be prolonged (Prov 3:16-18); as they apply its leaves, they will be healed of their diseases.
-The curse on the ground (Gen 3:17) and the curse on the descendants of Canaan will be lifted (Gen 9:25).
+As the nations eat from the fruit of the tree, their lives will be prolonged (Prov 3:16-18); as they apply its leaves, they will be healed of their diseases.
+There will be no more condemning to ritual annihilation (Zech 14:11), as there was at the banquet of God (Isa 34:5) and as there was when Jerusalem (Isa 43:28, Jer 25:9, Mal 4:6) and modern Babylon (Jer 50:21-26) were destroyed.

 In physical reality too there will be a river, flowing from the south side of the temple eastward and providing water for every kind of fruit tree (Ezek 47:1ff).
-It will get progressively deeper, emerging at the valley north of the Dead Sea (Joel 3:18).
+It will get progressively deeper, emerging at the valley north of the Dead Sea (Joel 3:18), by Jericho.
 The Dead Sea will become fresh, and fishermen standing on its shores will fish there.
-Presumably, the source of the river will be an aquifer tapped by the great earthquake.
-On every mountain and hill there will be streams of water (Isa 30:25).
+As when Moses struck the rock at Meribah, the source will be an aquifer tapped by the great earthquake.
+On every mountain and hill there will be streams of water.

-One might also venture an allegorical interpretation.
-When Solomon built the first Temple, the river was only ankle-deep; a thousand years later, it was knee-deep; a thousand years later, waist-deep.
-In the millennium to come, it will be deep enough to swim in (Ezek 47:3-6).
-The fish living in the river will be caught in the nets of the kingdom, as all nations are brought in.
+One might also venture an allegorical interpretation, given that the cubits measured along the river might be a measure of time (Matt 6:27).
+A thousand years after the first Temple was built the waters of life were only ankle-deep; a thousand years later, knee-deep; a thousand years later, waist-deep; in the millennium to come they will be deep enough to swim in (Ezek 47:3-6).
+The fish in the river will be caught in the nets of the kingdom, as all the nations are brought in.
 Alternatively the deepening signifies the progress of Christ’s rule during the millennium itself, for ‘of the increase of his government there will be no end’.
-Since the river is for all, the waters will also flow west towards the coast (Zech 14:8).
+Since the river is for all, the waters, physical and spiritual, will flow west as well as east (Zech 14:8).

-Israel was instructed to celebrate the Feast of Tabernacles in this manner: “On the first day you shall take the fruit of majestic trees, branches of palm trees and boughs of leafy trees and willows of the brook, and you shall rejoice before the Lord your God seven days” (Lev 23:40).
-He who planted and uprooted Israel will plant them again, in their own land (Isa 5:7, 61:3, Jer 24:6, 31:28, 32:41, Ezek 17:23, Amos 9:15).
-He will take them from the dust of the ground, breathe his spirit into them, and set them in the land where he himself dwells.
+He who planted and uprooted Israel will plant them again, in their own land (31:28, 32:41, Ezek 17:23, Amos 9:15).
+He will take them from the dust of the ground, breathe his spirit into them, and set them in the land where he himself will dwell.
 He will make Zion’s wilderness like the primeval garden (Isa 41:19, 51:3, Ezek 36:35) and make it his sanctuary.
-Hence the walls of the holy of holies were lined with cedar and carved with cherubim, palm trees and flowers.
+The walls of the holy of holies, lined with cedar and carved with cherubim, palm trees and flowers, pointed to the future rather than the past.
 This is the paradise that Paul was given a glimpse of, and which was promised to the rebel crucified next to Jesus.
-We ourselves have a glimpse of it whenever we raise our eyes to search for the blackbird hidden in the foliage, that cannot but sing.
+We ourselves have a glimpse of it whenever we raise our eyes to search for the blackbird hidden in the foliage, singing as from another world.